kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

-For the instruments in the orchestra to be able to route out to the Mixer, a special pseudo-opcode must be used for the output of the instrument, entitled \"blueMixerOut\".
+For the instruments in the orchestra to be able to route out to the Mixer, a special pseudo-opcode must be used for the output of the instrument, entitled "blueMixerOut".
 You use blueMixerOut in the same way as the outc opcode.
 If the Mixer is not enabled in the Dialog, when Blue goes to process the instrument, blueMixerOut will be replaced with outc, thus making the audio of that instrument directly route out to dac or disk, depending on how Csound is set to render.
-If the Mixer is enabled, blueMixerOut is translated into global variables and the Mixer\'s instrument code is generated automatically without the user having to worry about the code details of setting up a Mixer system themselves in Csound code.
+If the Mixer is enabled, blueMixerOut is translated into global variables and the Mixer's instrument code is generated automatically without the user having to worry about the code details of setting up a Mixer system themselves in Csound code.